1goodday/Google-Dictionary-Pronunciation.ankiaddon/README.md

-# Anki Add-on Google Pronunciation
+# Anki Add-on Google Dictionary
-Anki Addon to add Google pronunciations (American and/or British English accents) to vocabulary entries
+Anki Addon to add Google Dictionary results (American and/or British English accents + meanings) to vocabulary entries

 If you enjoy the add-on, you can: